kaiterra/misc/kubernetes-china-aliyun/storage.md

 #### Resize the file system

-Once the container is up and running, then locate the block device from which the filesystem was mounted, and run:
+Once the container is up and running, locate the block device from which the filesystem was mounted, and run:

 ```bash
 resize2fs /dev/vdb